synxty/cra-template-synxty/README.md

 Then run the following command:

-`npx create-react-app my-app --template synxty`
+`npx create-react-app my-app --template @synxty/synxty`

 And that's it!